-First, use systemctl status posgresql to verify that PostgreSQL is running.
-You may want to restart it with systemctl restart postgresql for good measure.
+First, use the systemctl-status postgresql command to verify that PostgreSQL is running.
+To be sure that PostgreSQL is running, you can also restart it with systemctl restart postgresql.

 If this does not fix the problem, the most likely cause of this error is that PostgreSQL is not configured to allow TCP/IP connections.

 To correct this, edit your posgresql.conf file.
 These can be found in one of the following file paths, depending on your Linux distribution:

 - CentOS 7: sudo nano /usr/pgsql-10/share/postgresql.conf

 Check the listen_address configuration.
 To allow TCP/IP connections, it should be set to “0.0.0.0” (to allow connections from all IP addresses) or to the specific IP address of the server it will allow to connect.